 As Irish immigrants the Laheys established themselves with a succession of successful timber, arrowroot and sugar mills in the Pimpama, Beaudesert, Waterford, Canungra areas in the late nineteenth century.
 David Lahey, one of the eleven Lahey children, after establishing himself in his own right as a successful saw miller and timber merchant, decided to found his own saw milling business as a legacy for his own eleven children.
 In the early twentieth century David purchased land in Corinda, beside Oxley Creek.
 It was deemed advantageous to have a site with water access that not only provided an efficient mode of timber distribution, but also an opportunity to establish boat building as part of the business.
+The land also sat adjacent to the railway line, providing yet another convenient means of transporting timber.

-In 1910 the saw mill at Corinda was built after an intensive land clearing operation carried out by several members of the Lahey family.
+In 1910 the sawmill at Corinda was built after an intensive land clearing operation carried out by several members of the Lahey family.
 By 1911 the mill was operating.
-The business was known as Brisbane Timbers Ltd. Projects such as the construction of many of Brisbane's trams, as well as providing Brisbane with high quality timber, ensured the success of the Corinda saw mill.
-Percival Lahey, one of David's sons, was fundamental in the design and construction of a vehicle and goods ferry built at the Corinda mill that ran between Indooroopilly and Chelmer, prior to the construction of the Walter Taylor Bridge.
-This was an important service for the residents of the Corinda/Sherwood/ Graceville/ Chelmer areas as it allowed a swifter trip to central Brisbane.
+The business was known as Brisbane Timbers Ltd. Projects such as the construction of many of Brisbane's trams, as well as providing Brisbane with high quality timber, ensured the success of the Corinda sawmill.